 - Courses taken outside the degree program.

-The Plan of Study serves as a record for the Graduate School, the program director, the advisor, and the degree candidate for monitoring progress in the degree program.
+The Plan of Study serves as a record for the Graduate School, the program director, the advisor or academic coach, and the degree candidate for monitoring progress in the degree program.
 The Plan of Study may be revised only upon approval of the advisor, and/or research advisory committee, and the graduate program director.
 Master’s degree programs must be completed within six years; the Ed.D. and D.B.A. programs must be completed within seven years; Ph.D. programs must be completed within eight years.

 The formal acceptance of a plan of study will then establish the courses, experiences, and research endeavors expected in meeting the degree requirements of the program.
 Prerequisite deficiencies should be included in the Plan of Study, although they may not contribute to the minimum credit requirements for the degree.
 The curriculum will ordinarily culminate with a general comprehensive examination and/or defense of thesis or dissertation.
 Graduate students pursue a plan of study under either Plan A, which requires a thesis, or Plan B, which does not.